 Cruises can be a great opportunity to get out of the country for a bit.
 Depending on where you choose to go, the weather can also be ideally warm in comparison to many regions of the United States.
 When planning to take a cruise, in similarity to flying, it’s important to plan ahead.
 Since typical cruises are at least a couple days long, you’ll need to prepare enough oxygen and medication to get you through your vacation.
 Although you may need to provide a written prescription by a doctor to carry oxygen aboard a cruise ship, if you call your cruise-line well enough in advance, they should be able to accommodate you in preparation for your trip.

 It’s important to know the road ahead in the treatment of COPD.
-Although COPD can seem insurmountable, new discoveries are being made every day in the field of stem cell research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
+Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-However, if you’re looking to address COPD progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy directly affects disease progression and can improve quality of life and pulmonary function.
+However, if you’re looking to address COPD progression directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy directly affects disease progression and can improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 Interested in our 3 Lung-Friendly Travel Tips for this Holiday Season?
 Share your thoughts and comments below.